 You also need to make sure that when you pick a broker which offers consistently tight spreads and not just during normal trading hours.
-Securing tight spreads when you want to trade are more important to your profits than choosing a broker which offers the cheapest spreads.
+Securing tight spreads when you want to trade is more important to your profits than choosing a broker that offers the cheapest spreads.

 That being said, it ultimately depends upon what and how you trade for example if you only trade two or three indices and FX pairs, then a broker that will give you the lowest trading costs on these assets will likely make the most sense, then use alternative accounts for other instruments.

-Choosing a broker which works best for your strategy, your budget, your ambitions and your preferences will be much more beneficial than arbitrarily choosing the tightest spreads.
+Choosing a broker that works best for your strategy, your budget, your ambitions and your preferences will be much more beneficial than arbitrarily choosing the tightest spreads.

 Comparing tight spreads from spread betting companies

 Although they aren't the only consideration to factor in when choosing a spread betting br0ker, tight spreads are certainly an important aspect, which should not be overlooked.
 When comparing how tight spreads are among spread betting companies you must also look at the overall offering as being taken in by the initial spread may have a detrimental effect on your trading if you are trading exotic products.

 The spread betting brokers offer consistently tight spreads: